Netcracker/KubeMarine/documentation/Maintenance.md

 ## Etcd Member Reunion

 The `reunion` procedure allows to remove and add once again the particular etcd member.
 It might be useful when one etcd member failed and the other `control-plane` services are up and running on the node.
+Also, it's quite important the `etcdctl member list` command returns correct result with all members of the cluster, otherwise reunion procedure won't work.
 The **procedure.yaml** looks the following:

 ```yaml
 corrupted_node: "control-plane-1"